gvsu-sta518/preparation01/README.md

 ### 🎞 Video 3: Forks and Pull Request (12:22 minutes)

-We will do more with pull requests in our first class session, but watch this video to help prepare you.
+We will do more with pull requests in our next class session, but watch this video to help prepare you.

 [![Forks and Pull